farzad528/azure-search-vector-search-demo/README.md

 ## Deploying to Azure

-To deploy this application to Azure, you can follow the steps outlined in the official [React deployment documentation](https://create-react-app.dev/docs/deployment/) to deploy it to services like Azure Static Web Apps, Azure App Service, or Azure Storage.
+To deploy this application to Azure, you can follow the steps outlined in the [vite deployment documentation](https://vitejs.dev/guide/static-deploy.html#azure-static-web-apps) to deploy it to services like Azure Static Web Apps, Azure App Service, or Azure Storage.

 ## Conclusion